 Self Doubt: It plagues so many of us.
 It blocks us from achieving our dreams.
-Sometimes it even blocks us from standing up for ourselves, our children, our friends, and our families.
+It even blocks us from standing up for ourselves, our children, our friends, and our families.

-One of the main fear archetypes is, you guessed it, Self Doubt.
+A main fear archetype is, you guessed it, Self Doubt.
 It is actually one of the most common.
 How many of you can relate?

 I know I can relate.

 Many of the thoughts in my head are related to self-doubt.
 I’m not capable enough.
 Who am I that anybody should listen to me?
 I’ve never done this or that.
 I wouldn’t even know where to begin.
-I am not enough.
+And I’m not enough.

 “Don’t be scared to walk alone.
 Don’t be scared to like it.”John Mayer